Teriks/TGMiner/README.rst

 tgminer-markov
 ==============

-You can produce humorous random chat messages based of your telegram chat logs using a combination of the packaged `tgminer-search` and `tgminer-markov` commands.
+You can produce humorous random chat messages based off your telegram chat logs using a combination of the packaged `tgminer-search` and `tgminer-markov` commands.